 \textbf{Top methods.} The team that achieved the best overall rank and the team with the highest average \(Q\)-Score both built their embeddings by ensembling multiple FM representations, although with different approaches; One pre-training backbones, and the other training a bottleneck based on frozen FM backbones.
 The fourth-place team took a different path, forgoing any pre-training and instead generating embeddings using the MOSAIKS method \citep{rolf2021mosaiks}.

-\textbf{Key takeaways.} \ifthenelse{\boolean{blind}}{Running our data challenge}{The Embed2Scale data challenge at the CVPR EARTHVISION 2025} demonstrated that \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} efficiently evaluates and ranks the performance of compact embeddings over multiple downstream tasks.
+\textbf{Key takeaways.} \ifthenelse{\boolean{blind}}{Running the data challenge}{The EV challenge} demonstrated that \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} efficiently evaluates and ranks the performance of compact embeddings over multiple downstream tasks.
 The scoring method produced a more balanced and discriminative ranking compared to uniformly weighting the tasks, particularly noticeable in the down-weighting of the two random tasks.
 Hiding the tasks efficiently prevented overfitting, ensuring fairness between the participants.
 Both winning solutions were based on FMs, indicating these can indeed provide semantically rich, general embeddings.
 However, also non-FM based solutions scored high.